 If you need to stop a running Cloud Dataflow job, you can do so by issuing a command using either the Cloud Dataflow Monitoring Interface or the Cloud Dataflow Command-line Interface.
 There are two possible commands you can issue to stop your job: Cancel and Drain.

 Stopping a Job Using the Cloud Dataflow Monitoring UI

-To stop a job, select the job from the jobs list in the Dataflow Monitoring Interface.
+To stop a job, select the job from the jobs list in the Cloud Dataflow Monitoring Interface.
 On the information card for your job, click Stop Job.